make-chive-butter-now-so-easy-close-look-at-egg-shaped-butter-on-small-round-dish-featured-image

 If you’re using molds to make individual servings, grab two teaspoons.
 I find it’s easiest to add butter in small batches this way.
 Add the butter to the mold until it’s full, then smooth the top with the back of the spoon.
 Since I was using them the next day, I covered my egg-shaped butter tightly with (sticky) plastic wrap and popped them in the refrigerator overnight.

-Cindy’s Butter Tip: If you are planning to freeze these, now is the time to cover the mold with parchment paper and (sticky) saran wrap.
+Cindy’s Butter Tip: If you plan to freeze these, now is the time to cover the mold with parchment paper and {sticky) plastic wrap.
 Freeze for a few hours.
-Remove the butter from the molds and add parchment paper or wax paper between them to prevent sticking when thawing.
+Remove the futter from the molds and add parchment paper or wax paper between them to prevent sticking when thawing.
 Add them to a freezer-safe bag or an airtight container.

 make-chive-butter-now-so-easy-adding-butter-to-mold-with-teaspoons